Accuracy and Efficiency in Scientific Machine Learning

 Confirmed Speakers

-Ben Adcock (Simon Fraser University), Ziad Aldirany (MAG Energy Solutions), Prasanna Balaprakash (Oak Ridge National Laboratory), Alex Bihlo, (Memorial University of Newfoundland), Ramin Bostanabad (University of California, Irvine), Tan Bui-Thanh, (The University of Texas at Austin), Zhiqiang Cai (Purdue University), Roger Ghanem (University of Southern California), Somdatta Goswami (Johns Hopkins University), Anthony Gruber, (Sandia National Laboratories), Eldad Haber (University of British Columbia), Amanda Howard (Pacific Northwest National Laboratory), Anastasis Kratsios (McMaster University), Ching-Yao Lai (Stanford University), Romit Maulik (Pennsylvania State University), Ignacio Muga (Pontificia Universidad Católica de Valparaíso), Habib Najm (Sandia National Laboratories), Adam Oberman (McGill University), Azzeddine Soulaïmani (École de technologie supérieure ÉTS), Panos Stinis (Pacific Northwest National Laboratory), Nat Trask (University of Pennsylvania), Kristoffer van der Zee, (University of Nottingham)
+Ben Adcock (Simon Fraser University), Ziad Aldirany (MAG Energy Solutions), Ramin Bostanabad (University of California, Irvine), Simone Brugipaglia (Concordia University), Tan Bui-Thanh, (The University of Texas at Austin), Zhiqiang Cai (Purdue University), Roger Ghanem (University of Southern California), Somdatta Goswami (Johns Hopkins University), Anthony Gruber, (Sandia National Laboratories), Eldad Haber (University of British Columbia), Amanda Howard (Pacific Northwest National Laboratory), Prashant Jha, (South Dakota School of Mines and Technology), Anastasis Kratsios (McMaster University), Ching-Yao Lai (Stanford University), Romit Maulik (Pennsylvania State University), Ignacio Muga (Pontificia Universidad Católica de Valparaíso), Habib Najm (Sandia National Laboratories), Adam Oberman (McGill University), Azzeddine Soulaïmani (École de technologie supérieure ÉTS), Panos Stinis (Pacific Northwest National Laboratory), Nat Trask (University of Pennsylvania), Kristoffer van der Zee, (University of Nottingham)

 Agenda